ditiansm2015/Heart_Disease_Prediction/README.md

 # Heart_Disease_Prediction
-This repo is all about using Machine Learning Classifier to detect if a person has heart disease or not based on 14 given parameters
+This repo is all about using Machine Learning Classifier to detect if a person has heart disease or not based on 13 given parameters

-The algorithms used are as follows  -
+**The algorithms used are as follows  - **
 1. Random Forest Classifier
 2. K-Nearest Neighbour

-The input parameters are
+**The input parameters are **
 1. age
 2. sex
 3. chest pain type (4 values)